Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

 What is the Google SAGE research and why does it matter for SEO?

-Google's SAGE (Steerable Agentic Data Generation for Deep Search) research documented how AI agents navigate information rather than reading everything available.
+Google's SAGE (Steerable Agentic data Generation with Execution feedback) research documented how AI agents navigate information rather than reading everything available (via Search Engine Journal).
 Agents pull from the top 3 ranked pages per query and use documented shortcuts — the most common being Information Co-Location (35% of cases), where they prefer pages that consolidate related information rather than requiring cross-site synthesis.
 This research shows why information architecture matters differently for AI agents than it does for traditional search crawlers.

 How should brands respond to the Amazon vs. Perplexity lawsuit?